CLOSE

 Change in Year-End Requirements for Title IV Schools

-Effective for fiscal years beginning after July 1, 2024, for-profit educational institutions’ audited financial statements submitted to the Department of Education must match the fiscal year end on your institutions’ tax returns.
+Effective for fiscal years beginning after July 1, 2024, for-profit education institutions’ audited financial statements submitted to the Department of Education must match the fiscal year end on its tax returns.
 This change affects organizations that submit tax returns based on a calendar year end and audits for Title IV purposes with a non-calendar year end.

 Avoiding This Change

-This new rule will likely lead to changing the audit year end for most, as there are limited options for many entities to change your tax year end to comply.
-Institutions with non-calendar year ends that are taxed as S Corporations can consider changing your tax year to align with your current audit year end.
-However, institutions taxed as partnerships or sole proprietorships are required to change your audit year end to December 31, as a non-calendar year ends are not an option.
+This new rule will likely lead to changing the audit year end for most, as there are limited options for many entities to change its tax year end to comply.
+Institutions with non-calendar year ends that are taxed as S Corporations can consider changing its tax year to align with its current audit year end.
+However, institutions taxed as partnerships or sole proprietorships are required to change its audit year end to December 31, as non-calendar year ends are not an option.

 What’s Next?

-With the logistics involved in making such a change, planning and maintaining compliance is critical.
-Reach out to the experts at Sikich to discuss further information on the fiscal year changes and about year-end planning in this year of transition.
+With the logistics involved in making such a change, planning and maintaining compliance are critical.
+Contact the experts at Sikich to discuss further information on the fiscal year changes and about year-end planning in this time of transition.

 This publication contains general information only and Sikich is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or any other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should you use it as a basis for any decision, action or omission that may affect you or your business.
 Before making any decision, taking any action or omitting an action that may affect you or your business, you should consult a qualified professional advisor.
 In addition, this publication may contain certain content generated by an artificial intelligence (AI) language model.
 You acknowledge that Sikich shall not be responsible for any loss sustained by you or any person who relies on this publication.